fluree/docs.flur.ee/src/content/0.13.0/docs/identity/signatures.md

-fuel | Max integer for the amount of fuel to use for this transaction nonce | Integer nonce, to ensure that the command map is unique. expire | Epoch milliseconds after which point this transaction can no longer be submitted.
+fuel | Max integer for the amount of fuel to use for this transaction nonce | Integer nonce, to ensure that the command map is unique. expire | Epoch milliseconds after which point this transaction can no longer be submitted. deps | (optional, if no deps, simply exclude the key).
+An array of the `_tx/id`s of any transactions this `tx` depends on.
+If any of the `_tx/id`s either do not exist in the ledger or resulted in failed transactions, then the command will not succeed.

 #### Sig